Seagate/cortx/doc/S3ServerQuickStart.md

  > $ ln -s ~/Downloads/clang/clang+llvm-3.8.0-linux-x86_64-centos6/bin/git-clang-format ~/bin/git-clang-format

-### To work on a feature and save your code to git
-Ensure you have checkout out ‘innersource’ branch

-> $ git checkout innersource

-Now checkout your new branch for saving your code Example git checkout -b dev/<username>/<feature>
-Username = name or initials, example “John” or just “JB”

-> $ git checkout -b JB/S3_sync

-Make Changes

-Add files to be pushed to git to staged area

-> $ git add foo/somefile.c

-> $ git add foo_ut/someotherfile.c

-Add all such files

-Now commit your changes

-> $ git commit -m ‘GID - Appropriate Feature/Change Description’

-Check git log to see your commit, verify the author name

-> $ git log

-If author name is not set properly then set using following command

-> $ git commit --amend --author="Author Name <email@address.com>"

-Once your changes are committed locally, it's time to push up to server push to your branch [Use this only if you want to backup your code, else prefer gerrit steps below]

-> $ git push origin JB/S3_sync

 ### To work on a feature and submit review to gerrit
 Ensure you have checkout “innersource” branch